How Many Calories Do Squats Burn?

 • Higher weight = higher calorie burn

-• Lower weight = fewer calories burned
+• Lower weight = fewer calorie burn

 This doesn’t mean lighter people can’t burn many calories — it simply means intensity and volume matter more.

-Doing Squats Per Minute
+Calories Burned Doing Squats Per Minute

 When tracking workouts, many people want to know how many calories they burn per minute.